ict-strauss/COP/README.md

 The RESTCONF API of the YANG model is interpreted with [Swagger](http://swagger.io/), which is a powerful framework for API description.
 This framework will be used to generate a Stub server for the YANG module.

+## Build a Python server stub

+We have created [json2python-codegen](https://github.com/ict-strauss/COP/tree/master/json2python-codegen) to allow the creation of a Python server stub from the obtained JSON swagger definition.

 ###Install pyang

 Download pyang [here](https://code.google.com/p/pyang/wiki/Downloads?tm=2) (tested with version 1.5).